Alaska Helicopter Flight Seeing Tours

 Both fixed-wing aircraft and helicopters are great for flightseeing, but comparing the two, helicopters offer some significant advantages.
 The first thing you’ll notice in a helicopter is the crystal-clear view from the large windows, and a smoother, quieter ride than you’d have in an airplane.
 Because of maneuvering advantages like flying at lower altitudes, hovering, and landing gently in a small area, helicopters are ideal for observing Alaska’s breathtaking landscape more closely and finding the perfect spot to touch down on a glacier or ridgeline to explore.

-Planning a trip to Anchorage?
+Planning a trip to Anchorage or Seward?
 Our tour locations are close enough to Anchorage for a spectacular day-trip, but far enough from Alaska’s biggest city to feel truly away from it all.
 After an easy, scenic drive south, you’ll be in an Alpine Air helicopter touring a remote and wild glacier landscape you’ll remember forever.

 Girdwood Flightseeing Tours